vyos/vyos-documentation/docs/vpn/sstp.rst

 PPP Settings
 ------------

-.. cfgcmd:: set vpn sstp ppp-settings lcp-echo-failure <number>
+.. cfgcmd:: set vpn sstp ppp-options lcp-echo-failure <number>

   Defines the maximum `<number>` of unanswered echo requests.
 Upon reaching the value `<number>`, the session will be reset.

-.. cfgcmd:: set vpn sstp ppp-settings lcp-echo-interval <interval>
+.. cfgcmd:: set vpn sstp ppp-options lcp-echo-interval <interval>

   If this option is specified and is greater than 0, then the PPP module will send LCP pings of the echo request every `<interval>` seconds.

-.. cfgcmd:: set vpn sstp ppp-settings lcp-echo-timeout
+.. cfgcmd:: set vpn sstp ppp-options lcp-echo-timeout

   Specifies timeout in seconds to wait for any peer activity.
 If this option specified it turns on adaptive lcp echo functionality and "lcp-echo-failure" is not used.

-.. cfgcmd:: set vpn sstp ppp-settings mppe <require | prefer | deny>
+.. cfgcmd:: set vpn sstp ppp-options mppe <require | prefer | deny>

   Specifies :abbr:`MPPE (Microsoft Point-to-Point Encryption)` negotioation preference.